thymeleaf/thymeleaf-extras-tiles2/README.markdown

     </bean>
 ```

 And that's all!
-Now you can make your controller methods return Tiles
+Now we can make our controller methods return Tiles
 definition names as view names and everything should work fine.

 Configuration and usage without Spring
 --------------------------------------

 Following the standard configuration mechanisms in Tiles 2.2, in order to
-use Thymeleaf + Tiles in a non-Spring application, you should:
+use Thymeleaf + Tiles in a non-Spring application, we should:

   *   Either configure an `org.thymeleaf.extras.tiles2.web.startup.ThymeleafTilesListener`
-      at your `web.xml`
+      at our `web.xml`
   *   ...or configure an `org.thymeleaf.extras.tiles2.web.startup.ThymeleafTilesServlet`,
-      also at your `web.xml`.
+      also at our `web.xml`.

-Both of these artifacts declare and initialize a Thymeleaf-enabled
+Both these artifacts declare and initialize a Thymeleaf-enabled
-`TilesContainer` instance, which you can access with:
+`TilesContainer` instance, which we can access with:

 ```java
     final TilesContainer tiles = ServletUtil.getContainer(servletContext);
 ```

-...and then execute specifying the definition to be executed and the
+...and then execute, specifying the definition to be executed and the
 following sequence of *request items*:

   1. The Thymeleaf *template engine* (`TemplateEngine`)